-If you require this information in an alternative format or translation, please contact Melvyn May on Telephone 01635 519208.
+We are committed to being accessible to everyone.
+If you require this document in an alternative format or translation, please call Melvyn May on Telephone 01635 519873.

-West Berkshire Council

-Highways and Transport Service
+West Berkshire Council Highways and Transport Service Market Street Newbury Berkshire RG14 5LD

-Market Street

-Newbury

-Berkshire

-RG14 5LD